firebase/firebaseui-web/README.md

 # FirebaseUI for Web — Auth

-FirebaseUI is an open-source JavaScript library for Web that provides simple, customizable UI bindings on top of [Firebase](https://firebase.google.com) SDKs to eliminate boilerplate code and promote best practices.
+FirebaseUI is an open-source JavaScript library for the Web that provides simple, customizable UI bindings on top of [Firebase](https://firebase.google.com) SDKs to eliminate boilerplate code and promote best practices.